laurenchen0631/English-Learning/GRE/Arithmetic/Official/Set 2.md

 6. The median of 5 different positive integers is 12.
 - Quantity A: The **least possible** sum of the 5 integers
 - Quantity B: 42
+	1. Quantity A is greater.
+	1. Quantity B is greater.
+	1. [O] The two quantities are equal.
+	1. The relationship cannot be determined from the information given.

 9. **Sixty percent** of the people who originally auditioned for parts in a musical **were excused**, and the rest were asked to audition again.
 Of those who were asked to audition again, 30 percent, or 18 people, were hired.
 How many people originally auditioned for parts?
 	1. 150